GinoongFlores/100-days-of-code/log.md

 ### Day 86: May 6, 2021 | Thursday

-**Today's Progress**: Added a contact section and footer in my portfolio webpage **Thoughts**:  I copy the layout from the example of freecodecamp.org because I think it's just a simple portfolio but I'm going to make it a bit elegant.
+**Today's Progress**: Added a contact section and footer of my portfolio webpage **Thoughts**:  I copy the layout from the example of freecodecamp.org because I think it's just a simple portfolio but I'm going to make it a bit elegant.

+### Day 87: May 7, 2021 | Friday

+**Today's Progress**: Styling the contact section and the footer of my portfolio webpage **Thoughts**: Feel tired today because of a lack of sleep again.
+I wish to continue more this evening but my body wanted to sleep and I think, I will continue to finish the styles of the contact section and the footer